okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/submit-app-prereq/main/index.md

 ## Use case guidelines

-The [OIN catalog](https://www.okta.com/integrations/) organizes integrations into [use case](#use-cases) categories.
-Each integration can have a maximum of five use case categories assigned.
-You can select use cases from [the OIN Wizard](#use-case-selection-in-the-oin-wizard) or [the OIN Manager](#use-case-selection-in-the-oin-manager) to assign your integration.
+The [OIN catalog](https://www.okta.com/integrations/) organizes integrations into **Collection**, **Use Case**, **Functionality**, and **Industry** categories.
+These categories are assigned to your integration based on the supported features and functionality in your app.
+During submission, you can select more [use case](#use-cases) categories that you want to apply to your integration in the OIN catalog.
+You can select use cases from [the OIN Wizard](#use-case-selection-in-the-oin-wizard) or [the OIN Manager](#use-case-selection-in-the-oin-manager).

+The OIN team assigns the following default use case and collection categories to your integration based on supported features in your app:

+* The [Single Sign-On](https://www.okta.com/integrations/?category=single-sign-on) use case is assigned to your integration if it supports the OIDC or SAML 2.0 SSO protocols.
+* The [Lifecycle Management](https://www.okta.com/integrations/?category=lifecycle-management) use case is assigned to your integration if it supports the SCIM 2.0 protocol for user lifecycle management.
+* The [Apps for Good](https://www.okta.com/integrations/?category=apps-for-good) collection is assigned to your integration if your app enables your workforce to give back.
-> **Note:** You can't select collection categories for your integration.
-The OIN team assigns the [Apps for Good](https://www.okta.com/integrations/?category=apps-for-good) or the [Okta Security Identity](https://www.okta.com/integrations/?category=okta-secure-identity) collection labels to your integration if it meets the criteria for these categories.
+* The [Security Identity Integrations](https://www.okta.com/integrations/?category=okta-secure-identity) collection is assigned to your integration if it meets the criteria for the [Okta Secure Identity commitment](https://www.okta.com/secure-identity-commitment/).
+* The [Social Login](https://www.okta.com/integrations/?category=social-login) use case is assigned for IdP integrations.

 ### Use cases